imsrvstv/duplex-voice-chatbot/README.md

 ## Built With

 * Python - The project is Build using the language.
-* Chatterbot - ChatterBot is a Python library that makes it easy to generate automated responses to a user’s input.
+* Chatterbot - ChatterBot is a Python library that makes it easy to generate automated responses to a userâ€™s input.
 * Chatterbot_corpus - A machine readable multilingual dialog corpus.
 * SpeechRecognition - It is a python speech to text conversion library.
 * pyttsx3 - It is a python text to speech conversion library.